List of Kamen Rider Zero-One characters: Isamu Fuwa

 Isamu Fuwa (不破 諫, Fuwa Isamu) is an A.I.M.S. captain and a survivor of the Daybreak Incident, which claimed his classmates' lives.
 Ever since, he developed a hatred for Humagears and vowed to destroy them.
 While investigating the Daybreak Incident however, he slowly grew to care for them.
 After ZAIA absorbed Hiden Intelligence, Isamu left A.I.M.S. and joined Aruto's new company, Hiden Manufacturing, as a security guard.

-As part of ZAIA CEO Gai's machinations, Isamu's A.I. chip was replaced with that of MetsubouJinrai.net member, Naki, which also gave him false memories.
-While Naki's ally, Jin, eventually figured out a way to separate their A.I. from Isamu, he learned that most of his memories were not truly his barring his normal childhood.
+As part of ZAIA CEO Gai's machinations, Isamu's AI chip was replaced with that of MetsubouJinrai.net member, Naki, which also gave him false memories.
+While Naki's ally, Jin, eventually figured out a way to separate their AI from Isamu, he learned that most of his memories were not truly his barring his normal childhood.
 After Horobi's defeat, Isamu becomes an independent Kamen Rider to protect civilians.

 During the events of the V-Cinemas Zero-One Others, Isamu establishes his own shell corporation under Aruto's advice as a means of accessing the Zero-One Driver, using it alongside Sold 09's Zetsumerise Key to stop the rampaging Kamen Rider MetsubouJinrai after Yua is incapacitated and his Shot Riser is damaged beyond repair.
 However, he is critically wounded following the battle with his survival unconfirmed.

 Utilizing the Shooting Wolf (シューティングウルフ, Shūtingu Urufu) Progrise Key in conjunction with the Shot Riser, Isamu can transform into Kamen Rider Vulcan (仮面ライダーバルカン, Kamen Raidā Barukan).
 While transformed, he gains superhuman senses.
 Over the course of the series, Isamu gains other Progrise Keys that grant new forms for different combat situations, which are as follows: